 According to a publication by the National Crime Prevention Council, school uniforms are also effective in combating gang culture.
 That’s because they remove the chance to display gang colors and insignia.
 A further security benefit is being able to identify unauthorized intruders into the school environment.
-Therefore, school uniforms can reduce violence at schools.
+Therefore, school uniforms can reduce violence in schools.

 Disadvantages of a School Uniform or Dress Code

-An important element of growing up is developing your own personality, individual tastes and ideas.
+An important element of growing up is developing your own personality, individual tastes, and ideas.
 Some people say that wearing a school uniform denies students this essential idea of American individualism.
 There are also concerns about students’ loss of creativity and, more importantly, freedom of expression.
-An often referred to example of this is the Tinker vs. De Moines case in 1969.
+An often referred to the example of this is the Tinker vs. De Moines case in 1969.
 Students in Des Moines, Iowa, wanted to wear black armbands to protest the Vietnam War.
 They were suspended and their parents sued.
 They took their case to the Supreme Court, which ruled in favor of the students.

 Another significant issue is the cost of school uniforms.
 Especially for parents on a low income with several children, buying school uniforms presents a great financial challenge.

 Last but not least, teachers can end up spending hours enforcing the school’s dress code.
 Young people naturally want to express themselves and often do so by altering the way they dress.
-Rolled up sleeves, shortened skirts, piercings and make-up are all issues teachers have to deal with.
+Rolled up sleeves, shortened skirts, piercings, and make-up are all issues teachers have to deal with.
 Therefore, valuable school time is lost, and instead of youngsters not caring about their clothing, it becomes the very issue it was never supposed to be!

 A New Approach to School Uniforms

 School uniforms will always be a controversial issue.
 So you’ll have to look at both sides and make up your own mind.
 But it doesn’t have to be black and white: one recent initiative by schools in North Carolina included students in the process of designing their own uniforms.
-Students worked together with a design company and to research, design and produce the final school uniform.
+Students worked together with a design company and to research, design, and produce the final school uniform.

 Considering all the pros and cons, this collaborative approach could be a way forward.
 What do you think?
 Comment below, or on FamilyApp.